ashish-augustine/react-tree-component/README.md

 # Drag & Drop Tree Component

-This is a tree component built using React which provides advanced drag-and-drop capabilities, also enabling toggling of different directories (nodes) & their sub-directories(sub nodes).
+This is a React tree component providing advanced drag-and-drop capabilities, enables toggling of different directories (nodes) & their sub-directories(sub nodes).
 React Arborist Library is used here.
 This tree component can easily handle millions of data.